 My Heavenly Recipes’ chili mix is perfect on cold winter nights.
 Few things warm you up from nose to toes like a hot bowl of chili.
 Packed with flavour and warming spices, it’s a little bowl of heaven filled with healthy veggies, fiber- and protein-rich beans, and all that spicy deliciousness.
-The great thing about a chili base like this is that the recipient can add whatever they like to suit their tastes, be it tossing in some chopped fresh peppers for crunch or topping it with guacamole and crushed tortilla chips.
+The great thing about a chili base like this is that the recipient can add whatever they like to suit their tastes, be it tossing in of some chopped fresh peppers for crunch or topping it with guacamole and crushed tortilla chips.
+The variations are endless.

 Whollyfully has a whole host of vegan soup mixes on their site, and this five-bean one is a must-make.
-Much like chili, soup is a warming hug on a cold day, and an absolute comfort food when you’re sick.
+Much like chili, this chunky soup is a warming hug on a cold day, and absolute comfort food.
 A multi-layered, colourful jar of ready-for-the-pot soup mix is a thoughtful gift for anyone on your list, and a wonderful thing to have in the cupboard when the winter sniffles strike.
 You can layer all kind of soup mixes from bean ones like this to noodle soups to curries.
 Add a fancy bow and you’re basically the vegan Martha Stewart now.

-Ideal for baking in the middle of the night when a choco-licious craving hits, these brownies just need egg replacer, margarine, and a bit of vanilla extract added to the dry mix.
+Ideal for the coffee and chocolate lover or whenever a choco-licious craving hits.
+These brownies just need egg replacer, margarine, and a bit of vanilla extract added to the dry mix.
 Then just toss them into the oven, bounce around for 25 min or so ’til they’re done, and indulge away.

 The Post Punk Kitchen is known for its vegan cookies invading your cookie jar, because, who doesn’t love cookies?
 (I literally just ate one.)
-A jar full of sweet, chewy soon-to-be cookies is absolutely squeal-inducing, and can be put together as a team effort to be munched on while watching those terrible old holiday TV specials over and over again.
+A jar full of sweet, chewy soon-to-be cookies is absolutely squeal-inducing and can be put together as a team effort to be munched on while watching those terrible old holiday TV specials over and over again.
 Give this gift and you’re sure to get many thank yous.

-This mix from the Spruce Eats, is simple, sweet, and spicy, pour these ingredients into a small jar and tie up with ribbon: simmered in cider, it makes for a gorgeous holiday beverage that can be enjoyed on its own, or kicked up a notch with some rum or brandy.
+This mix from the Spruce Eats, is simple, sweet, and spicy.
+Pour these ingredients into a small jar and tie up with ribbon: simmered in cider, it makes for a gorgeous holiday beverage that can be enjoyed on its own, or kicked up a notch with some rum or brandy.